nopnop2002/Arduino-STM32-8bitTFT/README.md

 ----

 # Using Port bit set/reset register
-The control port (RD/WR/RS/CS/RST) is switched ON/OFF using the LL_GPIO_WriteOutputPort function.
+The control ports (RD/WR/RS/CS/RST) are switched on/off using the LL_GPIO_WriteOutputPort function.
 Instead of using the LL_GPIO_WriteOutputPort function, you can use the Port bit set/reset register.
 ```
 //#define CNTL_INTERFACE 0 // The control port uses the LL_GPIO_WriteOutputPort function
 #define CNTL_INTERFACE 1 // The control port uses Port bit set/reset (BSRR) Register
 ```

-This option enables faster GPIO ON/OFF switching.
+This option speeds up the display.
 It may not work on high-speed Valiant boards such as the F407 and F446.
+Furthermore, the wire cables must be as short as possible.

 # Benchmark using ILI9341(240x320)
 The unit is microseconds.
 Valiant is Generic F103.
 CPU Frequency is 64MHz.
 |Options|CNTL_INTERFACE 0|CNTL_INTERFACE 1|
 |:-:|:-:|:-:|
 |Screen fill            |793547 |468909 |